 Star Island’s open season runs from mid-June until mid-September.

-Over 100 years old, the Oceanic House is the largest structure on Star Island; its main lobby, writing room, Pink Parlor and dining hall provide a glimpse into the life of the Grand Hotel Era when Star Island attracted such notable artists and writers as Childe Hassam and Nathaniel Hawthorne.
+Over 100 years old, the Oceanic House is the largest structure on Star Island; its main lobby, writing room, Pink Parlor and dining hall provide a glimpse into the life of the Grand Hotel Era when the Isles of Shoals attracted such notable artists and writers as Childe Hassam and Nathaniel Hawthorne.
 One of Star Island’s most prominent features is the chapel, a simple stone meeting house built in 1800 on the highest point of land.